tidev/appcd-plugin-webpack/migration.md

 })
 ```

-Note the use of the `~` alias which automatically resolves to the `app/assets` folder of your project.
+Note the use of the `~` alias which automatically resolves to the assets folder of your project.
 Webpack will now make sure to copy that file to your app and replace the require with the path pointing to the image within your app.

-The main benefit of this is that you can chain more loaders into this process and, for example, automatically compress all used images by default to minify the size of your final App bundle.

-Once you have changed all references to assets in your app with `require` you can disable the automatic copying of all assets by disabling the pre-configured `copy-assets` plugin.
+Once you have changed all references to assets in your app with `require`/`import` you can disable the automatic copying of all assets by disabling the pre-configured `copy-assets` plugin.
 See the [delete plugin](#delete-plugin) example below in the [Webpack Configuration](#webpack-configuration) section how to do that.

 > 💡 **TIP:** Make sure to require *all assets* you want in your app.
-To copy fonts, for example, include requires to the font files.
+To copy fonts, for example, import the font files.
 >
 > ```js
-> require('~/FontAwesome.otf')
+> import '~/fonts/FontAwesome.otf'
 > ```

 ### Platform specific files